Frequently Asked Questions

 Can I really get a job with the Sociology and Sociology-Organizational Studies majors?

 Receiving a degree does not guarantee anyone a job, and obtaining a job depends upon many diverse factors.
 Think about ways that you can combine your academic coursework with volunteer and leadership experiences, work experiences, and internships to make yourself a well-rounded candidate for jobs.

 Can I take a course in my major requirement Pass/No Pass?

-Yes (with the exception of SOC 46A, 46B and 100 which must be taken for a letter grade) however, there are some issues to consider first.
+Yes--however, there are some issues to consider first.
 Most graduate schools do not look favorably upon major courses that are taken Pass/No Pass (P/NP) but the P/NP option may be useful if protecting a GPA is important or if a student experiences an extremely stressful quarter.
 Also note that other majors may have different guidelines regarding P/NP in the major.
 The counselors at Advising Services can more appropriately assist you in answering this question.
 They have direct contact with individual schools and can make recommendations.
 Also, watch for various quarterly workshops advertised on their website.